 Cost

 $575 by July 1st ($625 after July 1st).
-Fee includes meals (except for one dinner which is on your own), an air-conditioned single room in a Marist residence hall, and program materials.
-Participants must reside in the residence hall throughout the stay at the institute.
+Fee includes meals (except for one dinner on your own), an air-conditioned single room in a Marist residence hall, and program materials.
+Participants must reside in the residence hall throughout the institute.

 Overnight housing is available for an additional charge ($50) for participants wishing to arrive a day in advance on Monday and stay on campus.
-This includes breakfast and lunch on Tuesday in the Dining Hall.
 Please indicate your interest in arriving early on the registration form.

 Registration